Arwakamal/Simple_Calculator/README.md

 # Simple Calculator App

 Welcome to the Simple Calculator App!
 This Android application, developed using Kotlin, provides a user-friendly interface for performing basic arithmetic operations.
-Whether you need to add, subtract, multiply, or divide, this app has you covered.
+Whether you need to add, subtract, multiply, or divide, this app covers you.

 ## Features